911 Emergency Services Architecture

 Cisco Emergency Responder also supports integration with Intrado V9-1-1, an emergency call delivery service that can reach almost any PSAP in the United States.
-With the combination of Cisco Emergency Responder and Intrado V9-1-1, users of IP phones and softphones outside the enterprise can update their locations using the display screen on most Cisco IP phones and Cisco IP Communicator or using a web page provided by Cisco Emergency Responder.
-Emergency calls from an off-premises location will then be delivered by Intrado to the appropriate PSAP for the caller's location.
+With the combination of Cisco Emergency Responder and Intrado V9-1-1, users of IP phones and softphones outside the enterprise can update their locations by using the display screen on most Cisco IP Phones and Cisco IP Communicator or by using a web page provided by Cisco Emergency Responder.
+Emergency calls from an off-premises location will then be delivered through Cisco Emergency Responder to Intrado and then to the appropriate PSAP for the caller's location.

 For any enterprise telephony system, it is a good idea to test 911 call functionality, not only after the initial installation, but regularly, as a preventive measure.